kingdiaw/ROS-NODE-ArduinoUNO/README.md

 # ROSserial_pub_sub
+This is a ROS node that running in Arduino UNO board.
+This node communicate with other node through Serial Communication using package [rosserial_arduino](http://wiki.ros.org/rosserial_arduino/Tutorials)

 ## Testing (make sure PC host already installed with ROS)
 #### Step 1: Open New Terminal, then run following command
 `roscore`